Library Fact Sheets

 School and Military Association Links

-- North Carolina Department of Public Instruction is the governing body for all public K-12 schools in North Carolina; they provide information and support to North Carolina public schools: www.dpi.state.nc.us.
+North Carolina Department of Public Instruction is the governing body for all public K-12 schools in North Carolina; they provide information and support to North Carolina public schools.

-- North Carolina Schools Report Cards provides current statistical data on each public school in North Carolina.
-You may refer to the press release (pdf file) for the most recent state and federal test results for Wayne County Public Schools: www.ncreportcards.org.
+North Carolina School Report Cards provides current statistical data including test results on each public school in North Carolina.

-- North Carolina Virtual Public School provides on-line courses: www.ncvps.org.
+North Carolina Virtual Public School provides on-line courses.

-Department of Defense Districts and Schools on the Web: www.dodea.edu.
+Department of Defense Districts and Schools on the web